Discriminative and Consistent Representation Distillation: Methodology

 \subsection{Implementation Details}

 We implement the objective using mini-batch stochastic gradient descent.
-The representations \( \mathbf{z}_i^T \) and \( \mathbf{z}_i^S \) are obtained from the last layer of the teacher and student models, respectively.
-We further encode \( \mathbf{z}_i^T \) and \( \mathbf{z}_i^S \) using a projection head to match the dimensions.
-The projection head is trained using stochastic gradient descent as well.
-This ensures that the representations from both models are compatible for comparison and alignment.
-Additionally, we normalize the outputs \( \mathbf{z}_i^T \) and \( \mathbf{z}_i^S \) before computing the loss, ensuring that the representations lie on a unit hypersphere.
-This ensures that the representations from both models are compatible for comparison and alignment.
+The representations $\mathbf{z}_i^T$ and $\mathbf{z}_i^S$ are taken from the penultimate layer of the teacher and student models, respectively, and are mapped into a shared 128-dimensional embedding space by a single linear projection layer per network.
+Both projections are trained jointly with the student by stochastic gradient descent, including the teacher-side projection, even though the teacher backbone itself remains frozen, and both are discarded after training so that they add no inference cost.
+We $\ell_2$-normalize the projected outputs before computing \Cref{eq:logits}, so that the representations lie on a unit hypersphere and the inner product reduces to a cosine similarity.